biocore/gemelli/ipynb/tutorials/IBD-Tutorial-QIIME2-CLI.md

 Saved Visualization to: IBD-2538/ctf-results/subject_biplot.qzv
 ```

-From this visualization we can see that the IBD type is clearly seperated in two groupings.
+From this visualization we can see that the IBD type is clearly separated in two groupings.

 ![image.png](etc/per_subject_biplot.png)

 We can also see that the IBD grouping is separated entirely over the first PC.
 We can now use [Qurro](https://github.com/biocore/qurro) to explore the feature loading partitions (arrows) in this biplot as a log-ratio of the original table counts.
 This allows us to relate these low-dimensional representations back to our original data.
 Additionally, log-ratio provide a nice set of data points for additional analysis such as LME models.

 ```bash
 qiime qurro loading-plot\